XSS 101

 XSS with CSS

-I am going to present to you here a type of code injection which is underestimated but which allows to do similar damage to a classic XSS.
-Here is the magic <style> that allows your element to span the entire page and be transparent:
+Here is a type of injection that is often underestimated but can cause the same damage as a classic XSS.
+The magic <style> snippet below makes an element span the entire page and become transparent:

 position: fixed; z-index: 100000; opacity: 0; top: 0; left: 0; width: 10000px; height: 10000px;

-Thus, the victim can only click on it.
-Here is a variant with a slightly transparent red background to see the attack surface.
+The victim can only click on this invisible overlay.
+Here is a variant with a slightly transparent red background to visualise the attack surface:

 position: fixed; z-index: 100000; opacity: 0.5; top: 0; left: 0; width: 10000px; height: 10000px; background-color: red;